Ryneex/Realtime-Cursor-Event-Handler/README.md

 ### MouseOver event

-You need to call the **Cursor** function and pass an object to it, it needs three properties, event type, elem that the cursor should hover on and a callback function
+You need to call the **Cursor** function and pass an object to it, it needs three properties, event type, elem that the cursor should hover on and a callback function, it will return true or false when cursor is hovered over the element.

 ```js
 const element = document.querySelector(".element");